refinedev/refine/.changeset/loud-donkeys-pretend.md

 "@refinedev/core": patch
 ---

 Reverted the faulty assumption on option values of `useSelect` hook to be of type `string`.
 Now changed the types and the logic to reflect the correct values of options with the ability to change it via 4th generic type `TOption` of `useSelect` hook.
+(Reverted PR #5160)

 By default `TOption` will be equal to `DefaultOption` type which is `{ label: string; value: any; }`.
 If you want to change the type of options, you can do it like this: